claytonchew/img/README.md

-# img
-Images used in various Github readmes
+Couple of images being hosted here for used in various READMEs.
+Images here are updated when needed therefore other branches and forks don't get cluttered up with old versions of images.